bambamboole/laravel-kickstart/README.md

 ## Laravel Kickstart
 This project is in an early stage development and is changing rapidly currently.
-This repository contains an initial setup for a Laravel project with an opinionated workflow to kickstart your next Laravel project.
+This repository contains an initial setup for a Laravel project with an opinionated (but fairly sophisticated) workflow to kickstart your next Laravel project.

 If you are also thinking, that the existing start kits are not fitting your needs, then this might be the right place for you.
 I am looking for support and feedback to make this project better and more useful for everyone.